krishnakalisarkar/Be_Heart_Smart/README.md

 * The gauge indicator shows if that patient has heart disease or not.0 shows does not have any cardiac disease and 1 shows the person has cardiac disease.
 * The horizontal bar graph shows the primary factors that are responsible for developing a heart disease.
 * The bubble chart shows the different behavioral factors that might contribute towards developing a heart disease.

-* In addition to the javascript dashboard an interactive Tableau Dashboard was created.
+* In addition to the javascript dashboard an interactive Tableau Dashboard is also created.